Costco Chicken Meatballs

-These Costco Chicken Meatballs are a simple, protein-packed option for any meal.
-Made with ground chicken, parmesan, fresh basil, and garlic, they have a tender texture and a savory, cheesy flavor.
-Baked instead of fried, they’re an easy and healthier take on a classic recipe.
-Whether served on their own, dipped in marinara, or added to salads and wraps, these homemade chicken meatballs are as versatile as they are delicious.
+These Costco Chicken Meatballs are a simple, protein-packed option made with ground chicken, parmesan, fresh basil and garlic for a savory, cheesy flavor.
+Baked instead of fried, they're an easy way to keep things lighter without sacrificing taste.

 Jump to: